Chick-Fil-A Copycat (Original Chick-Fil-Gay Sandwich)

 - Blot on paper and serve on toasted buns with pickle slices.

 I’ve used peanut oil, coconut oil, vegetable oil, and grapeseed oil all with fine results.
-Peanut oil is what CFA uses, I believe.
+Peanut oil is what CFA uses, but don’t use that if anyone has a peanut allergy.

 Also, if you’d prefer to bake: substitute bread crumbs (Panko if you got em) for the flour and coat as directed.
 Bake at 375 degrees F for 10-15 minutes until cooked through.